Kill-Man/dotfiles/README.md

 included in Stow's default ignore.
 To counteract this, simply create an empty file called `.stow-local-ignore` in the directory that represents `$HOME` which, again, would be `emacs` in our example.

+Adding files to an already existing set of configs works the exact same, without the creating new directory part.